-Staff/home providers may also use eye protection, when unable to consistently and reliably maintain 2 metres/6 feet of physical distance from children and other staff, to further mitigate the risk of being a close contact to confirmed case in the child care facility.
+Staff/home providers may also choose to use eye protection to further mitigate the risk of being a close contact to confirmed case in the child care facility.

-Public health recommends the use of frames with lenses as the preferred form of eye protection, as they are easier to reuse, clean and disinfect.
+The Department of Families is supplying frames with lens upon request.
+Public health recommends these as the preferred form of eye protection, as they are easier to reuse, clean and disinfect.